unitaryfoundation/jeff/docs/faqs.md

 ### Why not OpenQASM3?

 [OpenQASM3](https://arxiv.org/abs/2104.14722) brings program structure to OpenQASM2, however has not yet seen adoption or tooling maturity in the ecosystem to the extent as OpenQASM2.
+In addition, we see two disadvantages using OpenQASM3 with compilation tooling:

-In addition, OpenQASM3 maintains a focus on human readability (requiring string generation and parsing), and is not designed first and foremost for quantum optimization.
+- OpenQASM3 maintains a focus on
+human readability (requiring string generation and parsing), and

+- it is not designed first and foremost for quantum optimization, representing instructions as a linear arrangement of gates rather than an arrangement in a graph.

 Moreover, OpenQASM3 has a few quirks that limit its general usability as a compiler exchange
 format: